-The OMMP was received from Fitzroy Engineering on 31 August 2018, and subsequently implemented into the monitoring programme.
-Adherence to this plan was assessed during the compliance monitoring inspection visits.
+The most up-to-date version of this OMMP was received from Fitzroy Engineering on 1 October 2019, and has been subsequently implemented into the monitoring programme.
+Adherence to this plan is assessed during compliance monitoring inspection visits.

 3.2.3.1 Deposition gauging